ircam-ismm/sync/README.md

 In many cases, running the sync process in another thread is not an option as the local clock will be different accross threads or processes.

+## Publication

+For more information, you can read this [article] presented at the [Web Audio Conference 2016]:
+> Jean-Philippe Lambert, Sébastien Robaszkiewicz, Norbert Schnell.
+Synchronisation for Distributed Audio Rendering over Heterogeneous Devices, in HTML5.
+2nd Web Audio Conference, Apr 2016, Atlanta, GA, United States. ⟨hal-01304889⟩ - [https://hal.archives-ouvertes.fr/hal-01304889v1](https://hal.archives-ouvertes.fr/hal-01304889v1)

+*Note: the stabilisation of the estimated synchronous time has been added after the publication of this article.*

 ## License